 We protect the climate

-Our rainforests store gigantic amounts of CO2, and each year they absorb up to 150,000 tons of CO2 from the atmosphere.
-This is roughly equivalent to the annual emissions of an average small German town.
+Our rainforests store gigantic amounts of CO2, and each year they absorb up to 40,000 tons of CO2 from the atmosphere.
 By protecting the forests and peatlands, we ensure that all this CO2 remains sequestered and is not released back into the atmosphere through slash-and-burn agriculture.
 In this way, we contribute to achieving the 1.5 degree target of the Paris Climate Agreement.
 Protecting the rainforest means doing something for the climate so that we can leave our children a habitable planet.

 We fight poverty and promote education

 On the edge of our protected areas, smallholders and indigenous communities often live in abject poverty.
 Since the protection of the rainforest depends on these people, we accompany them to improve the self-governance of their villages and to protect their territories from loggers and land robbers.
 We train them to become forest wardens and empower them to switch to sustainable farming methods.
 With organic coffee, for example, farmers can earn more without destroying the forest.
 This is the only way they can also cut back on drug cultivation.
 We empower adults and children with holistic education programs.
 Through our sponsored children program, we enable children to develop undisturbed.
 In the event of natural disasters and pandemics, we support the population with emergency aid.
 This creates a relationship of trust between the villages and our project team, the people become strong, escape poverty and protect the rainforest.

 In the long run, we can only save the rainforest if we understand it better and better.
 That's why we want to build a research station so that the scientists who work with us can study the species-rich ecosystem from here.
 With the help of camera traps, for example, we want to research the populations of important animal species such as the tapir.

 We are a strong team